Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 scholarships@camft.org

-4. Courtland C. Lee Multicultural Excellence Scholarship
+3. Courtland C. Lee Multicultural Excellence Scholarship

 Deadline: December 5th

-Valued at $2,500, the Courtland C. Lee Multicultural Excellence Scholarship is bestowed yearly by the American Counseling Association (ACA) Foundation to recognize graduate students majoring in clinical mental health, school, or marriage and family counseling for counselor education.
-Eligible current or prospective PhD candidates must be affiliated with accredited U.S. colleges, have academic merit, and display excellence in multicultural practice.
-There’s also the Tomorrow’s Counselor Essay Competition.
+Valued at $2,500, The Courtland C. Lee Multicultural Excellence Scholarship is awarded yearly by the American Counseling Association Foundation.
+It’s valued at $2,500.
+It recognizes graduate students majoring in clinical mental health, school, or marriage and family counseling for counselor education.
+Eligible current or prospective PhD candidates must:

 Contact